MouseBiteLabs/Game-Boy-Pocket-Color/README.md

 - <a href="https://github.com/MouseBiteLabs/Game-Boy-Pocket-Color/tree/main/MGBC%20PCB#mgbc-mbl-01">the main MGBC circuit board</a>, and
 - a power supply board that fits in the U5 socket on the MGBC board (like my <a href="https://github.com/MouseBiteLabs/Pocket-Mouse-Power-Board">Pocket Mouse Power Board</a>)

-You can also use other power supply boards from other creators - check the "Compatibility with Other Mods" section below for more information.
+You can also use other power supply boards from other creators - check the <a href="https://github.com/MouseBiteLabs/Game-Boy-Pocket-Color#v-compatibility-with-other-mods">Compatibility</a> section below for more information.
 I don't recommend using an original power board from a Game Boy.

 ### II.
 Brand New Electronic Parts